 Playas del Este

-TIP: Most tourists go to Cayo Jutias on organized tours that include transportation and a rather tasteless lunch.
-Invest a bit extra money for a private transfer, so that you can stay as long as you want (organized tours leave when the sun is still shining bright in the sky) and instead of the tasteless lunch you can ask one of the local fishermen to cook fresh lobster for you.
-Here you can book your private transfer from Viñales to Cayo Jutias.
+Most tourists go on organized tours that include transportation and a rather tasteless lunch, and must leave the beach as early as 4:00 pm.
+Invest in a private transfer, so that you can stay as long as you want and instead of the tasteless lunch ask one of the local fishermen to cook fresh lobster for you, the Cuban way.

 Playa Maria la Gorda